Frequently Asked Questions

 - How does RISS measure the effectiveness of the program?

 RISS is a proven, trusted, and innovative program that supports local, state, federal, and tribal criminal justice and public safety agencies in their effort to successfully resolve criminal investigations and ensure officer safety.
 RISS consists of six regional centers and the RISS Technology Support Center (RTSC).
 RISS supports efforts against organized and violent crime, gang activity, drug activity, human trafficking, identity theft, and other regional priorities, while promoting officer safety.
 RISS offers law enforcement agencies and officers full-service delivery, from the beginning of an investigation to the ultimate prosecution and conviction of criminals.
 An officer can query multiple intelligence databases, retrieve information from investigative systems, solicit assistance from research staff, utilize surveillance equipment, receive training, and use analytical resources to help investigate and prosecute criminals.
-For more information about RISS, visit www.riss.net or find RISS at www.facebook.com/TheRISSProgram.
-Make sure to “like” the page to get updates and information about RISS.
+For more information about RISS, visit www.riss.net.
 Shared successes by state can be viewed at the RISS Impact Website (www.riss.net/Impact).

 Middle Atlantic-Great Lakes Organized Crime Law Enforcement Network®

-Provides services to Delaware, Indiana, Maryland, Michigan, New Jersey, New York, Ohio, Pennsylvania, and the District of Columbia, as well as Canada and England.
+Provides services to Delaware, Indiana, Maryland, Michigan, New Jersey, New York, Ohio, Pennsylvania, and the District of Columbia, as well as England and parts of Canada.

 Mid-States Organized Crime Information Center®

-Provides services to Illinois, Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, and Wisconsin, as well as Canada.
+Provides services to Illinois, Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, and Wisconsin, as well as parts of Canada.

 New England State Police Information Network®

-Provides services to Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, as well as Canada.
+Provides services to Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, as well as parts of Canada.

 Rocky Mountain Information Network®

-Provides services to Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming, as well as Canada.
+Provides services to Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming, as well as parts of Canada.